Do you want to join the drone bandwagon? Are you planning to get your first drone with camera?

 This quad is very easy to maneuver.
 If in case, you lose sight of your drone, or you lose control, don’t be afraid because you can press the One Key Return button to summon your drone back.
 No sweat!

-Another great thing with this drone is its 720P HD camera that allows you to enjoy photography during flights.
+Another great thing with is its 720P HD camera that allows you to enjoy photography during flights.
 However, this has no FPV and you cannot connect it to your phone.

 Despite its limitations, this quadcopter remains a great beginner drone considering its price and the features it offers.
 For under $100, you already have a working drone camera and that’s something most competitors can’t beat.